2019 Rural Care Coordination and Population Health Summit Findings

 - Terry Hill, MPA, Senior Advisor for Rural Health Leadership and Policy, National Rural Health Resource Center

 - Rebecca Jolley, MBA, Executive Director, Rural Health Association of Tennessee (Summit findings report writer)

 With the support of the Federal Office of Rural Health Policy (FORHP), the National Rural Health Resource Center (The Center) hosted the 2019 Rural Care Coordination and Population Health Management Summit.
 Summit panelists included over 20 nationally recognized content experts knowledgeable in population health strategies, which include consultants, state and national stakeholders, and rural hospital representatives.

 The purpose of the Summit was to identify key actions that leaders and providers should take to further develop a local infrastructure that they can deliver and manage population health in the future.
 The Summit findings build on current transitions of care and community care coordination best practices, identifies next steps leaders and providers should undertake to support local infrastructure for better care delivery, shares opportunities for hospitals and community partners to manage population health in the future, and explains the potential financial and operational impact of the new care delivery system on the hospital.

-Explore the findings report from the 2019 Rural Care Coordination and Population Health Management Summit, a short video featuring panelists from the Summit, and the Rural Hospital Guide to Improving Care Management.
+Explore the summit report from the 2019 Rural Care Coordination and Population Health Management Summit and a short video featuring panelists from the Summit.